computerclubkec/microprocessor/programs/8085/README.md

 - [ ] [q33](q33.asm): WAP in 8085 to check parity of each byte in a 50-byte table at A300H and store 01H at A400H if even parity else 00H.
 - [ ] [q34](q34.asm): WAP in 8085 to divide a 16-bit number at 7400H by an 8-bit divisor at 7402H.
 Store quotient at 7404H–7405H and remainder at 7406H.
 - [ ] [q35](q35.asm): WAP in 8085 to concatenate two tables: T1 at B100H, T2 at B200H.
 Copy them into B300H and store final length at B2FFH.
+- [ ] [q36](q36.asm): WAP to find the 2’s complement of a number stored at memory location C100H and store the result at C101H.
+Use subroutines for complement and add operations.